Yoyosalah/Lab9_CommunityHub/README.md

 # Jars Setup Guide

 you'll need to set up some dependencies manually by adding the required JAR files.
-Follow the instructions below to ensure everything is set up correctly. (if yoy need any help send me a message)
+Follow the instructions below to ensure everything is set up correctly. (if you need any help send me a message)

+Note : you will need the used-before JCalender also

 ## Required JARs